 Your child has been diagnosed with a serious kind of allergic reaction known as anaphylactic shock.
-This can occur within minutes of exposure to an allergy-causing substance.
-Examples of common causes of anaphylaxis in children include penicillin, nuts, peanuts, shellfish, milk, eggs, yellow jacket or bee sting, or intravenous contrast given during a CAT scan.
-Contact with the substance, either through the skin or by eating, causes a severe allergic reaction.
-Difficulty breathing, coughing, or wheezing may occur, and there may be swelling of the lips and tongue, or hives.
-The reaction causes a drop in blood pressure, which can be very rapid.
+This can happen within minutes of exposure to a substance that causes an allergy.
+Examples of common causes of anaphylaxis in children include penicillin, nuts, peanuts, shellfish, milk, eggs, yellow jacket or bee sting, or IV (intravenous) contrast given during a CT scan.
+Contact with the substance through the skin or by eating it causes a severe allergic reaction.
+Your child may have difficulty breathing, or have coughing or wheezing may happen.
+Your child may have swelling of the lips and tongue, or hives.
+The reaction causes a drop in blood pressure.
+This can be very rapid.
 Because there is less blood flow from the decrease in blood pressure, less oxygen reaches the brain and other organs, and your child goes into shock.
 If it is not treated quickly, anaphylactic shock can be fatal.
 Here’s what you need to know to protect your child.

 Be careful!
-Be aware of your child’s allergies and avoid them.
+Be aware of your child’s allergies and have him or her stay away from them.
 Remember: Anaphylactic shock can lead to death.

-Tell your child’s health care provider, dentist, and pharmacist about any allergies your child has to foods and medications.
+Tell your child’s healthcare provider, dentist, and pharmacist about any allergies your child has to foods and medicines.

-Ask your child's health care provider if immunotherapy (allergy shots) will help your child.
+Ask your child's healthcare provider if allergy shots (immunotherapy) will help your child.

-When eating at restaurants, notify restaurant staff of your child’s food allergies.
-If you child has a food allergy, ask about ingredients and possible cross contamination of foods to avoid an episode.
+When eating at restaurants, tell restaurant staff about your child’s food allergies.
+If your child has a food allergy, ask about ingredients and possible cross contamination of foods prevent an episode.

-Ask your child’s health care provider to prescribe an EpiPen, or EpiPen Jr for your child.
-This is a single-dose injection kit of epinephrine (a hormone that raises blood pressure, increases heart rate and opens up airways).
-With the EpiPen, you can give your child a shot of medication to counteract the allergic reaction and buy time until medical help arrives.
+Ask your child’s healthcare provider to prescribe an epinephrine autoinjector for your child.
+This is a single-dose injection kit of epinephrine (adrenaline).
+With the epinephrine autoinjector, you can give your child a shot of medicine to help stop the allergic reaction until medical help arrives.
 It is important to have 2 doses with your child at all times.

 Learn how to give your child a shot.
 If it makes you uncomfortable, remind yourself that you are saving your child’s life.

-If your child is old enough, teach him or her to use the EpiPen/EpiPen Jr.
+If your child is old enough, teach him or her to use the epinephrine autoinjector.

-Make sure you check the expiration date of the EpiPen/EpiPen Jr.
+Make sure you check the expiration date of the epinephrine autoinjector.

-Keep more than one EpiPen/EpiPen Jr. on hand.
+Keep more than one epinephrine autoinjector on hand.
 Carry one kit with you.
-Keep one at your child’s school or day care center.
+Keep one at your child’s school or daycare center.
 Keep one at home where it’s easy to find.

-Make sure your child's health care provider supplies instructions on how to use the medicine for your child's school, day care center, or baby sitter.
+Make sure your child's healthcare provider gives you instructions on how to use the medicine for your child's school, daycare center, or babysitter.

-Show them how to use the EpiPen/EpiPen Jr.
+Show them how to use the epinephrine autoinjector.

 Tell them to call 911 and to give your child a shot if they think your child is having a reaction.